What is Woodworm?

 There are a number of wood-boring insects that attack timber in properties in the UK with the most common being the ‘Common Furniture Beetle’ (or to give its official name Anobium Punctatum) that attacks softwood.

-Identifying which woodworm is present through a survey is extremely important as this determines what type of woodworm treatment is required to get rid of the woodworm from the property.
+Identifying which type of woodworm beetle is present through a survey is extremely important as this determines what type of treatment is required to getting rid of the woodworm from the property.

 Woodworm if left unchecked and untreated can cause significant damage to a property.
 The level of damage to the property is dependent on the size and type of the woodworm infestation present.

 Woodworm Treatment in your property